Logging On to Microsoft Windows

 The most common problem you will have when logging on is that the user name or password are wrong.
 When this happens, you will see a message like one of the two below, depending on your version of Windows.

-Windows 3.1-Me logo Windows 2000 and Windows XP logo Windows XP:
+Windows 2000 and Windows XP:

-Windows Vista/7 logo Windows Vista and Windows Vista/7 logo Windows 7:
+Windows Vista and Windows 7:

 Windows is cagey on purpose about whether it's the user name or the password you got wrong.
 The idea is to make it harder for someone to guess a correct combination.